 Paleo Diet is effective at lowering cholesterol and improving the blood lipid profile (study), blood pressure and glucose tolerance, decreasing insulin secretion and increasing insulin sensitivity (study).

-Not only cardiovascular diseases, but Paleo DIet may also other main causes of these diseases.
+Paleo Diet may also other main causes of these diseases.
 When compared with a specific diet to treat Type 2 Diabetes, Paleo Diet was more effective at improving insulin sensitivity and glycemic control (study)(study)

 This meta-analysis and systematic review concluded that Paleo Diet showed benefits over normal diets on cardiovascular outcomes.